gitlabhq/gitlab-recipes/install/CentOS_6.md

 ----------

-# 1. Installing the operating system (CentOS 6.3 Minimal)
+# 1. Installing the operating system (CentOS 6.4 Minimal)

-We start with a completely clean CentOS 6.3 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
+We start with a completely clean CentOS 6.4 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
 Just boot the system of the iso file and install the system.

 Note that during the installation you use the *"Configure Network"* option (it's a button in the same screen where you specify the hostname) to enable the *"Connect automatically"* option for the network interface and hand (usually eth0).
 **If you forget this option the network will NOT start at boot.**

-The end result is a bare minimum CentOS installation that effectively only has network connectivity and no services at all.
+The end result is a bare minimum CentOS installation that effectively only has network connectivity and (almost) no services at all.

 ## Updating and adding basic software and services
 ### Add EPEL repository